foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/getting_started/getting_started.rst

 .. image:: /img/mwdt_3.png

-4. Set the install path (make sure you use English letters withoout any space) and click **Next** until the installation is complete.
+4. Set the install path (make sure you use English letters without any space) and click **Next** until the installation is complete.

 .. image:: /img/mwdt_4.png